3150 Paradise Rd, Las Vegas, NV

 Parking spaces for the disabled for both regular vehicles and vans are available at the Las Vegas Convention Center and Cashman Center for properly identified vehicles.
 Out-of-state dash placards are recognized or temporary disabled parking permits are available through the Nevada Department of Motor Vehicles.
 Contact them in advance for an application at DMV Special Plates 775-684-4750 in Carson City or visit www.dmvnv.com.
 A physician's statement will be required.

 With a focus on reducing its fuel consumption the Las Vegas Convention and Visitors Authority promotes the use of alternate energy and currently 90% of its vehicles are being powered by electric or propane.
-Additionally the LVCVA received a grant from the Consumer Electronic Association (CEA) the LVCC unveiled its Electronic Charging Station during the 2014 International CES Show at the Las Vegas Convention Center.
+Additionally with a generous grant from the Consumer Electronic Association (CEA) the LVCC unveiled its Electronic Vehicle Charging Station during the 2014 International CES.
 The LVCC and resort partners such as MGM Resorts, ARIA, Mandalay Bay, and Palazzo are the growing the trend of properties in Las Vegas offering EV charging stations to visitors at no cost.

 Automatic doors have been installed at both facilities at the most frequently used entrances for our disabled visitors.